vasilakisfil/SimpleAMS/README.md

 * When initializing the `SimpleAMS::Renderer` class to render the data using specific serializer, adapter and options.
 * Inside a class that has the `SimpleAMS::DSL` included, using the `with_options({})` class method
-* Through the DSL, although the syntax is slightly different
+* Through the DSL, powed with some syntactic sugar

-In each case we have the following options:
+In any case, we have the following options:

 ```ruby
 {